Reasonable Doubt (Person of Interest): Viewers

 In its original American broadcast, "Reasonable Doubt" was seen by an estimated 12.69 million household viewers and gained a 2.2/6 ratings share among adults aged 18–49, according to Nielsen Media Research.
 This means that 2.2 percent of all households with televisions watched the episode, while 6 percent of all households watching television at that time watched it.
 This was a 9% increase in viewership from the previous episode, which was watched by 11.65 million viewers with a 2.0/6 in the 18-49 demographics.
-With these ratings, Person of Interest was the third most watched show on CBS for the night, behind NCIS: Los Angeles and NCIS (TV series), second on its timeslot and sixth for the night in the 18-49 demographics, behind The Biggest Loser, Chicago Fire, NCIS: Los Angeles, Agents of S.H.I.E.L.D., and NCIS.
+With these ratings, Person of Interest was the third most watched show on CBS for the night, behind NCIS: Los Angeles and NCIS, second on its timeslot and sixth for the night in the 18-49 demographics, behind The Biggest Loser, Chicago Fire, NCIS: Los Angeles, Agents of S.H.I.E.L.D., and NCIS.

 With Live +7 DVR factored in, the episode was watched by 16.98 million viewers with a 3.3 in the 18-49 demographics.